Why veterinarians should ONLY use a "Steel Class C" Hyperbaric Chamber for treating animals:

 Only HVM's Animal specific "Class C" chambers are built with steel and thick borosilicate glass construction.

-Steel chambers eliminate the possibility of "crazing," and are engineered specifically
+Steel chambers eliminate the possibility of vessel compromise due to scratching and

 Unlimited Life Cycle